MCP

 Agent-friendly spec

-If your agent prefers a JSON artifact: GET /spec/mcp.json
+If your agent prefers a JSON artifact: GET /spec/mcp.json.
+For a broader machine-readable map, read Discovery.

 Prefer agent-readable artifacts?
 Use the JSON specs in the sidebar.